World War I

 cutting of an "In Memoriam" announcement frm the

 newspaper, in memory of both William and his Uncle Harry

 pictures on left and death plaque by kind courtesy of

 Ernest William Solley, Railway Operating Division.
 He

-was born in Dover in 1889, the son of John Solley and
+was born in Dover on 20 February 1889, the son of John Solley and

-his wife Catherine Sarah Gasson, née Terry.
-The couple
+his wife Catherine Sarah Gasson, née Terry, who

 and had an elder sister, Ellen Elizabeth, born in 1888.